Please remember to like and leave a comment, suggestion or question on the recipes.

 I do not sift the bread flour...
 I use a whisk on it after dropping it in the bowl... the same effect.

-Place Flour and Baking Powder in a large mixing bowl, whisk together well.
+Place flour and baking powder in a large mixing bowl and whisk them together well.

 Using a 3 Cup measuring cup, add: